Home Institution: Loyola University Chicago

 REU Mentor: Vlad Pribiag

 The future looks very bright for the field of solid state physics because it involves the attempt at understanding the fundamentals of how semiconductors behave in special circumstances at the nanoscale.
 Thus, we turn to microfabrication processes and lithography, where micro-devices can be put together by means of etching and filling of substrate material over layers upon layers of wafer.
-We will mainly be using equipment in the laboratory such as the Atomic-Force Microscope, Profilometer, and Keyence Digital Microscope to take a closer look at structures such as nanowires that are applicable to nanoscale machines and devices.
-More specifically, the project will comprise of devices based on InSb nanowires, Si nanoparticles and InAs-based quantum wells.
+We use equipment in the laboratory such as the AFM, Profilometer, and Keyence Digital Microscope to monitor the Reactive Ion Etching Process of an HSQ covered sample.
+When the processes are determined to be in the right conditions after etching, semiconductor nanowires can then be added to a sample for the planarization step.
+The planarization of the layer can then allow the nanowires to be contacted with ferromagnetic materials in which are then applicable to nanoscale machines and devices for research.
+More specifically, the project comprises of devices based on InSb nanowires, Si nanoparticles and InAs-based quantumwells.

 Home Institution: University of Minnesota Twin Citites